12 to 12: Composition

+Reception

 Commercial performance

 "12 to 12" became another notable commercial success for Sombr, serving as his fourth entry on the Billboard Global 200 and his third on the Billboard Hot 100.
 The single debuted at number 130 on the Global 200 for the week ending August 9, 2025, then jumped to number 91 the following week.
 Following the release of its parent album, the song surged 60 spots to number 37.
-For the week ending September 27, 2025, it reached a new peak of number 22, marking his third top 25 entry.
+For the week ending September 27, 2025, it reached a peak of number 22, marking his third top 25 entry.

 On the Hot 100, "12 to 12" debuted at number 95 for the week ending August 16, 2025, after spending the previous week at number two on the Bubbling Under Hot 100.
 It dropped out of the Hot 100 the week after its debut but later re-entered at number 60 after the album's release.
 For the week of September 27, 2025, the single jumped 12 spots to its current peak at number 41, marking Sombr's third top 50 hit.
-Additionally, the song also marked Sombr's top ten entry on the Hot Rock & Alternative Songs chart, peaking at number five.
-On the Canadian Hot 100, the song debuted at number 80, eventually reaching number 30 in its ninth week.
+Additionally, the song also marked Sombr's third top ten entry on the Hot Rock & Alternative Songs chart, peaking at number four.
+On the Canadian Hot 100, the song debuted at number 80, eventually reaching number 25 in its 22nd week.
+It has been certified triple platinum by Music Canada.

 In both the United Kingdom and Ireland, "12 to 12" became Sombr's third top ten entry, peaking at numbers seven and four, respectively.
 The single debuted in both territories in the week of August 1, 2025.
-Elsewhere in Europe, it has reached the top ten in Austria, in Lithuania, Norway, and Sweden, and entered the top 20 in the Czech Republic, and Switzerland.
+The song has been certified double platinum by the British Phonographic Industry.
+Elsewhere in Europe, it has reached the top ten in Austria (No. 4), Czech Republic (No. 7), Lithuania (No. 4), Norway (No. 5), and Sweden (No. 6), among others.

 In Australia, "12 to 12" debuted at number 23 on the ARIA Singles Chart dated August 11, 2025, Two weeks later, it entered the top 20, and went on to peak at number six.
-In New Zealand, the single debuted at number 24 for the week beginning August 8, 2025, later reaching the top 10 with a peak of number 10 for the week of September 19, 2025.
+In New Zealand, the single debuted at number 24 for the week beginning August 8, 2025; it later peaked at number 10 for the week of September 19, 2025.
+The song has been certified double platinum by the Australian Recording Industry Association and single platinum by the Recorded Music NZ.

-On September 14, 2025, "12 to 12" surpassed 100 million streams on Spotify, becoming Sombr's fifth song to reach the milestone.
-As of October 20, it has exceeded 200 million streams.